joshuadahlunr/MizuVM/README.md

 target_link_libraries(your_cmake_target PUBLIC mizu::vm)
 ```

-Then just include `mizu/instructions.hpp` and define `MIZU_IMPLEMENTATION` in one of your source files.
+Then include `mizu/instructions.hpp` and define `MIZU_IMPLEMENTATION` in one of your source files.

 ### Hard Way